Water Flossers and Nasal Rinse: Small Tools, Big Impact

 Unlike regular floss, a water flosser:

-Reaches tight spaces: Especially useful if you have braces, bridges, or implants
+Reaches tight spaces: Especially useful if you have braces, bridges, or implants.

 Practical Tips for Using a Water Flosser